GIScience/gis-training-resource-center/_sources/content/Module_3/en_qgis_georeferencing.md

 2. Navigate to the __Transparency Tab__.
 3. Set the global opacity to 50%.

 Alternatively, it is also possible to remove the white background.
-This is done by assigning the white pixels to the Aplha value in the transparency tab under "Custom Transparency Options".
+This is done by assigning the white pixels to the Alpha value in the transparency tab under "Custom Transparency Options".

 1. Open the Layer Properties by <kbd>Right-Clicking</kbd> on the layer and selecting __Properties__
 2. Navigate to the __Transparency Tab__.